ring-lang/ring/marketing/pwct/README.md

 ## Publications

 * Fayed et al., PWCT: a novel general-purpose visual programming language in support of pervasive application development, CCF Transactions on Pervasive Computing and Interaction, 2020
-* Fayed et al., PWCT: visual language for IoT and cloud computing applications and systems, ACM
+* Fayed et al., PWCT: visual language for IoT and cloud computing applications and systems, ACM, 2017